Echo State Networks for Spatio-Temporal Area-Level Data: Tourism Occupancy Analysis

 \subsection{Implementation}

 For ESN-based models, including standard ESN, ESN with EOF, and AESN, we used a validation set approach to select the optimal hyperparameters.
 Specifically, we further split the training data into 24 months for training and the remaining 12 months as the validation set.
 We then performed random searches to identify the best-performing hyperparameters on the validation set, as detailed in Section \ref{sec:tune}.
 Once the optimal parameters were selected, we refit the ESN based models using the entire 36 months in the training data.
-For comparison, we used the dlm package in R \citep{dlm_r, dlm_book}.
+We used 500 ensembles for all ESN-based models, as this ensures consistent results for our data analysis.
+We present the relevant optimal hyperparameters for AESN in Table~\ref{tb:params}.
+Sensitivity analysis shows that AESN tends to favor smaller values of $K$, $n_h$, and $a_u$ for simpler tasks such as the 3-step forecast, while it prefers larger values for more challenging tasks like the 12-step forecast.
+We also note that due to its randomness, the random search may not always find the most parsimonious configurations.
+For the graph construction, we use unweighted graph with the Queen adjacency matrix, where diagonal entries are set to zero and non-zero off-diagonal entries indicate neighboring relationships.
+In practice, users may also consider alternative weighted graphs, such as those based on economic distance.
+The selection of the number of EOFs follows a randomization approach.
+Specifically, we compare the singular values of the training data with those of an equivalent uncorrelated dataset, created by randomly rearranging each column of the training data.
+The optimal number of EOFs is chosen as the point where the traces of the singular values intersect \citep{hastie2009elements,wikle2019spatio}.
+Using this method, the first 8 EOFs are selected.
+For comparison, we used the dlm package \citep{dlm_r, dlm_book}.
 The DLM we used in this study included a second-order polynomial component and a seasonal component with a frequency of 12.
 The parameters in the state and data models were estimated using the maximum likelihood method provided by the dlm package.
+We implemented all four models on an AMD Ryzen 5 7640U (12) @ 4.97 GHz CPU with 32 GB of RAM.
+The DLM model was implemented using the dlm package in R, and all ESN-based models were implemented using NumPy in Python \citep{harris2020array}.